 - Is it normal to meet my supervisor once a week/month/year?

-Submissions will be reviewed by members of the Academic Panel.
-Based on reviews, the Doctoral Consortium chair will select approximately 6 submissions to be presented and discussed during the meeting.
-The selection will be based on the relevancy to AI in medicine topics (see for example the scope for AIME 2023), relevancy to the doctoral consortium (there is for example no point to present finished work at the meeting), the clarity of writing, and the resulting spectrum of presented topics.
+Submissions will be reviewed by members of the Academic Panel and by submitting students (each student will be asked to review one submission prepared by another person).
+Based on reviews, the Doctoral Consortium chair will select about 6 submissions to be presented and discussed during the meeting.
+The selection will be based on the relevancy to AI in medicine topics (see for example the scope for AIME 2021), relevancy to the doctoral consortium (there is for example no point to present finished work at the meeting), the clarity of writing, and the resulting spectrum of presented topics.
+Selected submissions will appear in workshop notes that will be distributed among conference participants.

-Students accepted for the Doctoral Consortium will be offered participation grants to assist with their registration fees for the Consortium and for the main conference.
-Moreover, the Consortium is an open event - anybody interested in the presentations and discussion is welcome to come.
+Students accepted for the Doctoral Consortium will be offered participation grants to cover their registration fees for the Consortium and for the main conference.
+Moreover, the Consortium is opened for audience - anybody interested in presentations and discussion is welcome to come.